 The Fed might do that.
 After current Fed Chair Jay Powell pooh-poohed that idea, the stock market tanked.
-A few days later, New York Fed President John Williams, in an attempt to clean-up Powell’s remarks, said the Fed could stop QT in 2019 if the situation warranted that action.
+A few days later, New York Fed President John Williams, in an attempt to clean-up Powell’s remarks, said the Fed could stop quantitative tightening in 2019 if the situation warranted that action.

-Stopping it would make the U.S. more likely to evolve into a Japanese type of economy in which, to generate economic growth, the government’s bank must create money to buy the government’s debt.
+Stopping QT would make the U.S. more likely to evolve into a Japanese type of economy in which, to generate economic growth, the government’s bank must create money to buy the government’s debt.

 Right now, Japan’s Central Bank owns almost $4.24 trillion in Japanese government bonds – a ratio of 100% to the gross domestic product (GDP).
 When that happens, the economy stops being capitalistic, where banks create the public’s money supply, and morphs into a zombie-like economic system, whereby the government’s central bank funds the government with government-generated money.